Track mileage automatically

 FAQ

-You can write off car insurance directly related to business driving if you’re a small business, self-employed individual, or qualified employee (Armed Forces reservist, fee-basis state or local government officer, qualified performing artist or employee with work expenses related to impairment).
-Expenses related to commuting or personal use don’t count.
+You can write off car insurance directly related to business driving if you’re a small business, self-employed individual, or qualified employee (Armed Forces reservist, fee-basis state or local government officer, qualified performing artist, or an employee with work expenses related to impairment).
+Costs related to commuting or personal use don’t count.

 Tired of logging mileage by hand?